PeakockCode/top-youtubers-cz-2024-doc/README.md

   </tr>
 </table>

-Data types a column names:
+- The data types and column names

 <table>
   <tr>